harvard-cns/Agg-Evict/traces/README.md

 ```
 This cpp file will generate 11 traces with different skewness.
-You can change the value of *skew* (e.g., setting it to 1.1) in this cpp file to generate zipf traces with specific skewness.
+You can change the value of variable **skew** (e.g., setting it to 1.1) in this cpp file to generate zipf traces with specific skewness.